mcspronko/magento-2-ui-component/README.md

 # Simple UI Component example for Magento 2

 ## Magento DevChannel Overview
-This is a series of videos from [Magento DevChannel](https://www.youtube.com/maxpronko) where I best practices when writing the Magento 2 customizations.
+[Magento DevChannel](https://www.youtube.com/maxpronko) is an YouTube channel created by Max Pronko.
+It provides the series of videos with the best practices for customizing Magento 2 platform.

 ## About this Repository
 This is an example of simple UI Component in Magento 2 (declaration and JavaScript component).
 The template file is not mandatory for the UI Component creation.